 Iteration.
 Iteration.
 Iteration.

 From there, the design was refined to give a wider, more prominent display to the fares.
-Special messaging, such as flexible dates and urgency were given a standardized and clean display.
+Special messaging, such as flexible dates and urgency were given a standardized and clean display that enhanced legibility and made comparisons easier.

 The Nitty Gritty